Maryland Route 265

 Maryland Route 265 (MD 265) is a state highway in the U.S. state of Maryland.
-Known as Mackall Road, the state highway runs 1.75 mi from the beginning of state maintenance near Mutual north to MD 264 at Mutual.
+Known as Mackall Road, the state highway runs 1.75 mi from the beginning of state maintenance near Mutual north to MD 264 at Mutual in Calvert County.
 MD 265 was constructed in the late 1920s and early 1930s.
 The state highway originally extended south through Wallville to St. Leonard Creek.
 MD 265's southern terminus was moved north four times between 1962 and 1995.

 Route description

 MD 265 begins at an arbitrary point on Mackall Road 0.10 mi south of Constitution Drive near Mutual.
 Mackall Road continues south as a county highway through Wallville and Mackall to the end of the road at St. Leonard Creek near the Jefferson Patterson Park and Museum.
 MD 265 heads north as a two-lane undivided road through wooded areas with some fields and homes to the community of Mutual, where the highway reaches its northern terminus at MD 264 (Broomes Island Road), which continues north to an intersection with MD 2/MD 4 (Solomons Island Road) in Port Republic.